 You will find the Simultaneous logins feature in the Authentication tab of the Dashboard settings.

 To limit the logins, just enter the maximum number of active sessions in the field.

-As soon as a customer surpasses that number, they will be logged out of the first session they’ve logged into.
-The log out will happen immediately, without the need for the customer to refresh their page.
+As soon as a viewer surpasses that number, they will be logged out of the first session they’ve logged into.
+The log out will happen immediately, without the need for the viewer to refresh their page.

 The default setting is blank, which means there are no restrictions on the number of simultaneous logins.

 Note that if you are using multiple OAuth apps, the concurrent session setting will work per single OAuth app.

 If you have any questions, don’t hesitate to contact us at firstname.lastname@example.org.